KoaGarjix/KoaGarjix/README.md

 - 👋 Hi, I’m @KoaGarjix
 - 👀 I’m interested in coding and learning new stuff
-- 🌱 I’m currently learning Javascript Frontend and Node.js Backend.
+- 🌱 I’m currently learning Git and python.
 - 💞️ I’m looking to learn and share what i can.
 - 📫 How to reach me ... github for now.